MQCybersec/mqcybersec-website/src/content/writeups/24-downunder-samiam.md

 [*] Cleaning up...
 ```

-We can then use the output of `Administrator` as a hash for `hashcat`:
+We can then use the output of `Administrator` as a hash for hashcat:
 ```bash
 $ hashcat -a 0 -m 1000 admin-hash /usr/share/seclists/Passwords/Leaked-Databases/rockyou.txt
 ...